svorkoetter/GPIOKey/README.md

 # gpiokey - A GPIO-to-Keypress and Display Power Management Daemon

-GPIOKey is a daemon for use with Raspbian Jessie or newer, intended to be launched from your X11 session manager's auto-start file.
+The `gpiokey` utility is a daemon for use with Raspbian, intended to be launched from your X11 session manager's auto-start file.
 It performs two separate yet somewhat related functions: